One of the most asked questions people ask themselves is, “Why am I here?”

 You could think you’re asking for one of the above mentioned, but you’re really asking for another one of the above mentioned.

-I know…it makes us sound confused.
-This is also true, which is why we totally understand what I’m pointing out.
+I know…it makes us humans sound confused.
+This is also true, which is why you understand what I’m pointing out.

 But JClay, doesn’t “confused” mean that you don’t understand?
 Exactly. 😁